hashcss/hashcss.com/src/rules/index.md

 ###Topic

 The #css channel is for discussing CSS with people who are writing CSS.
-If you have a different problem, here are some other places where you will get better help:
+If you have a different problem, here are some other channels on Freenode where you will get better help:

 * CSS libraries
     * We can help, but you might get better help on a dedicated channel
     * Bootstrap - ##bootstrap
+    * Zurb Foundation - #zurb-foundation
+    * Purecss - #purecss
+* CSS preprocessors
+    * Less - ##lesscss
+    * Sass - #sass
-* JavaScript - ##javascript on Freenode
+* JavaScript - ##javascript
     * If your question involves clicking on something
-    * JQuery - #jquery on Freenode
+    * JQuery - #jquery
-    * AngularJS - #angularjs on Freenode
+    * AngularJS - #angularjs
     * Node.js - #node.js
-* HTML - #html and #html5 on Freenode
+* HTML - #html and #html5
     * If you need help deciding which markup tags to use
-* PHP - ##php on Freenode
+* PHP - ##php
     * If your code sample has `<?php`
     * Wordpress - #wordpress
-* Design - ##design on Freenode
+* Design - ##design
     * If you want feedback on visuals
-* Freelance - #css-lance on Freenode
+* Freelance - #css-lance
     * If you are looking to hire or be hired
     * If you are in a hurry, you probably want to spend money
-* Frontend - ##frontend on Freenode
+* Frontend - ##frontend
     * If you want to talk about general front–end development topics, such as CSS pre–processors, methodologies and tooling
-* Apache HTTPD - #httpd on Freenode
+* Apache HTTPD - #httpd
     * If you're using the Apache HTTPD and need help configuring it
     * If you're asking about htaccess files
-* DNS - #dns on Freenode
+* DNS - #dns
     * If your server cannot be found
-* General Web - #web on Freenode
+* General Web - #web
     * If all else fails, try here

 If you are directed to another channel, please try there before asking in #css again.
 Someone may still help from #css.
-Off-topic chatter is not against the rules.
+Off-topic chatter is fine as long as it does not violate the rules and the channel is quiet.
+If people are trying to help others, you may be asked to move to another channel or PM to reduce the amount of noise.

 ##Channel Operators